 In this section, I provide background information relevant to my analysis.
-First, I provide an overview of the cocaine industry and describe the anti-drug policy that I exploit for identification.
-This paper focuses on the increase in coca and cocaine production in Peru due to eradication efforts in Colombia.
+First, I provide an overview of the cocaine industry and describe the anti-drug policies in Colombia that I exploit for identification.
+This paper focuses on changes in coca prices induced by US-led eradication efforts in Colombia.
 Second, I review qualitative evidence indicating that children are an attractive input in the production of cocaine.
 Children are often used to pick coca leaves, although they are also used for other stages of the production process.
 Third, I also summarize my own conversations with coca farmers, school administrators, police officers, and government officials in Peru in order to better understand the potential long-term consequences of child labor in the cocaine industry.
 This anecdotal evidence is largely consistent with correlational evidence, as well as the more rigorous causal evidence presented in Section 4.